 Whereas in a similar Yin style version - Butterfly -pictured), the muscles are relaxed, the spine naturally rounds so that the head comes towards the knees rather than the feet as the body releases.

-Becoming still in a pose and staying for a while, creates those gaps that I was talking about earlier.
+Becoming still in a pose and staying for a while creates those gaps that I was talking about earlier.
 Keeping the gaps empty creates the space for anything that wants to come up.
-For example, feelings of anxiety, feelings of happiness or sadness, boredom.
+Anxiety, happiness sadness, boredom, for example.
 Anything you suppress with all the on-the-go busyness in your life.
-Finally, you take time out to allow for any of those feelings to be there.
-Emotions, thoughts, feelings we have kept in the shadows.
+Yin yoga gives you the time and space to allow those feelings to be there.
+Emotions, thoughts, feelings you have kept in the shadows.

 You learn to observe only the pure physical sensations of emotions, without getting caught up in the stories about those emotions.